kSuroweczka/Face-Identity-Identification/README.md

 4. **Generate Embeddings**:

-   - Run `embeddings_extracting.ipynb` to extract feature embeddings for the detected faces.
+   - Run `embeddings_extraction.ipynb` to extract feature embeddings for the detected faces.
 The embeddings will be saved for training the model.

 5. **Train the Model**: